-Capacity development in the transport sector
+Improving performance in the road sector

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministry of Finance and Development Planning

 Liberia's transport infrastructure is severely damaged as a result of 14 years of civil war and a lack of maintenance and construction measures.
 The public road network is in inadequate condition and does not extend to all regions of the country.

 Of 11,500 kilometres, not even 600 kilometres are asphalted, which is less than six per cent.
 It is estimated that over half of Liberia’s population does not have direct access to the public road network.
 Large areas are hardly or not at all accessible during the rainy season from the beginning of May to the end of October, which slows down economic development.

 The poor road network exacerbates poverty, especially in rural areas, and has a negative impact on food security, educational opportunities and medical care.
 This has a knock-on effect on ensuring central human rights (the right to education, an adequate standard of living, and physical health).
 The poor transport infrastructure results, among other things, in a high maternal mortality rate.

 The Liberian Government has begun awarding road construction contracts to the private sector.
 The National Road Fund has been launched.
 It is generated through a fuel levy in order to rehabilitate roads.
 The planning skills in public administration and the services provided by the Liberian construction companies are not yet sufficient.
 In particular, rules and laws are not enforced stringently and there is a lack of qualified workers.
 In addition, the basis for organising and developing the transport sector (and the road sector in particular) is weak.